 The question of the identifiability of $\mathcal{G}$ in the multivariate case is in order.
 Here, it is not satisfactory to consider the identifiability of each pair of $X_i\to X_j$ separately.
 Each pair $X_i, X_j$ needs to have an identifiable causal relation \textit{conditioned} on other variables $\textbf{X}_S$.
 Such an observation was first made by \cite{Peters2014} in the context of additive noise models.
-We now provide a more precise statement in the context of $CPCM(F_1, \dots, F_d)$.
+We now provide a more precise statement in the context of $CPCM(F_1, \dots, F_k)$.

-\begin{definition} We say that the $CPCM(F_1, \dots, F_d)$ is \textit{pairwise identifiable}, if for all $ i,j\in\mathcal{G}$, $ S\subseteq V$, such that $i\in pa_j$ and $pa_j\setminus \{i\}\subseteq S \subseteq nd_j\setminus\{i,j\}$, there exists $\textbf{x}_{S}{:}\,\, p_S(\textbf{x}_S)>0$, which satisfies that a bivariate model defined as $X=\tilde{\varepsilon}_X, Y = F^{-1}_j\big(\tilde{\varepsilon}_Y, \tilde{\theta}(X)\big)$ is identifiable (in the sense of Definition \ref{DEFidentifiability}), where $F_{\tilde{\varepsilon}_X} = F_{X_i\mid \textbf{X}_{S} =\textbf{ x}_S} $ and $\tilde{\theta}(x) = \theta_j(\textbf{x}_{pa_j\setminus\{i\}}, x)$, $x\in supp(X)$. \end{definition}
+\begin{definition} We say that the $CPCM(F_1, \dots, F_k)$ is \textit{pairwise identifiable}, if for all $ i,j\in V$, $ S\subseteq V$, such that $i\in pa_j$ and $pa_j\setminus \{i\}\subseteq S \subseteq nd_j\setminus\{i,j\}$, there exists $\textbf{x}_{S}{:}\,\, p_S(\textbf{x}_S)>0$, which satisfies that a bivariate model defined as $X=\tilde{\varepsilon}_X, Y = F^{-1}_j\big(\tilde{\varepsilon}_Y, \tilde{\theta}(X)\big)$ is identifiable (in the sense of Definition \ref{DEFidentifiability}), where $F_{\tilde{\varepsilon}_X} = F_{X_i\mid \textbf{X}_{S} =\textbf{ x}_S} $ and $\tilde{\theta}(x) = \theta_j(\textbf{x}_{pa_j\setminus\{i\}}, x)$, $x\in supp(X)$. \end{definition}

-\begin{lemma} Let $F_{\textbf{X}}$ be generated by the pairwise identifiable $CPCM(F_1, \dots, F_d)$ with DAG $\mathcal{G}$.
-Then, $\mathcal{G}$ is identifiable from the joint distribution. \end{lemma} The proof is provided in \hyperref[Proof of thmMultivairateIdentifiability]{Appendix} \ref{Proof of thmMultivairateIdentifiability}.
-It is an application of Theorem 28 in \cite{Peters2014}.
-An important special case arises when we assume (conditional) normality.
+\begin{lemma} Let $F_{\textbf{X}}$ be generated by the pairwise identifiable $CPCM(F_1, \dots, F_k)$ with DAG $\mathcal{G}$.
+Then, $\mathcal{G}$ is identifiable from the joint distribution. \end{lemma} The proof follows as a consequence of Theorem 28 in \cite{Peters2014} and is provided in \hyperref[Proof of thmMultivairateIdentifiability]{Appendix} \ref{Proof of thmMultivairateIdentifiability}.

 \begin{consequence}[Multivariate Gaussian case] Suppose that $\textbf{X}=(X_1, \dots, X_d)$ follow $CPCM(F)$ with a Gaussian distribution function $F$.
 This corresponds to $X_j\mid \textbf{X}_{pa_j}\sim N\big(\mu_j(\textbf{X}_{pa_j}), \sigma_j^2(\textbf{X}_{pa_j})\big)$ for all $j=1, \dots, d$ and for some functions $\mu_j, \sigma_j$.
 In other words, we assume that the data-generation process has the following form: